European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

    ```
 1. Run the **UID2SDKDevelopmentApp** app scheme.
 1. When you've started the app, make sure that the **Client Side** checkbox is checked.
-1. Enter an email or phone number, and then click the arrow to the right.
+1. Enter an email address, and then click the arrow to the right.

 </TabItem>
 </Tabs>

 Behind the scenes, the development app makes the following EUID SDK API call.
-This call sends a request to the EUID service to generate an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (an EUID token and associated values) for the email/phone input:
+This call sends a request to the EUID service to generate an <Link href="../ref-info/glossary-uid#gl-identity">identity</Link> (an EUID token and associated values) for the email input:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>